JoshDoody/joshdoody.github.io/salary-negotiation-guide.md

 ---
 layout: post
-title: How to negotiate salary - Your salary negotiation guide (2018 update)
-share_title: How to negotiate your salary - Complete salary negotiation guide (2018 update)
+title: How to negotiate salary in 2018 - Complete salary negotiation guide
 headline: How to tactfully negotiate your salary (without leaving anything on the table)
 tagline: How to negotiate salary over email, in person, or over the phone
-excerpt: This is everything you need to confidently negotiate your salary when you receive a job offer.
-Use these proven tactics to tactfully negotiate your job offer though email, in person, and over the phone so you don't leave anything on the table.
+excerpt: You finally got a job offer, and you feel you should ask for more, but how?
+This guide will show you how to tactfully negotiate your job offer though email, in person, and over the phone so you don't leave anything on the table.
 context: negotiate
 og-image: SalaryNegotiationGuide.png
 last_modified_at: 2018-02-26